I going to show you how to dry sourdough starter. Why? Because drying is the best way to preserve your sourdough starter for the long term.

 Indefinitely.

 Add water and flour and wait for it to come back to life.
 Follow the instructions listed below.
+Also, you can grind the sourdough starter into a power which can be stored to rehydrate later or can be used directly in certain recipes.

 If you find this information helpful, I’d really appreciate a 5-star review!